rubocode/vision-lk/introduction/autograph/samantha.md

 ## The Country We Should Develop

-This is the entry made by my colleague Samantha De Silva in my autograph from the IFS.
+This entry was made by Samantha De Silva &mdash; my IFS colleague.